HEADS-UP: Sourced from Iranian State-Controlled Media

 The ground war should of course be supported by an air offensive.
-In practice Boris is likely to go before Joseph, which means the US sitting it out.
+In practice, Boris is likely to go before Joseph, which means the US sitting it out.
 No offense but that may help, since restoring the monarchy is so vital to Afghanistan’s long-term stability.
-It’s hard enough getting Republicans agreeing to the restoration of a monarchy, never mind Democrats!
+It’s hard enough getting Republicans to agree to the restoration of a monarchy, never mind Democrats!

 Going back in means a massive increase in defense spending in both Britain and India.
 Canada should not be left out of the equation, since Trudeau may fall in the fall.
 His ‘strategy’ is to invite the Taliban into Canada, disguised as asylum-seekers, and fight the war on the streets of Toronto, but the Conservatives may have a more sensible strategy.

-The good news is that regime change has been made more likely by the utter humiliation of the West’s ineffectual leadership, if leadership is not too strong a word with respect.
-Biden, Johnson and Trudeau put one in mind of the Popular Front in France in the 30s.
+The good news is that regime change has been made more likely by the utter humiliation of the West’s ineffectual leadership if leadership is not too strong a word with respect.
+Biden, Johnson, and Trudeau put in mind the Popular Front in France in the 30s.
 Helpless spectators to events, desperately lacking in intelligence themselves and too arrogant to consult those who have, they have reduced themselves to an international laughing stock.
 They have allowed themselves to be beaten by a bunch of medieval, misogynist morons none of whom has actually been educated.